Congestion Management Process

 Senate Bill 1: This legislation, passed in 2017, invests $54 billion over the next decade to fix roads, freeways and bridges in communities across California and puts more dollars toward transit and safety.
 MTC partners with county transportation authorities and transit providers to compete for funding created through this bill.

-- Comprehensive Corridor Plans
+- Comprehensive Multimodal Corridor Plans

-- Transportation Corridor Concept Reports
+- Transportation Concept Reports/Corridor Plans

 As a regional planning agency, MTC’s work focuses on reducing congestion that affects the freeway network, while county and local partners focus more on reducing congestion on arterials and local roads.